denkovarik/Ant-Clustering/README.md

 Ant Clustering Algorithms is a swarm intelligent method on clustering objects by their similarity to each other, and it was inspired by ant colonies found in nature.
-The idea is that you have a bunch of agents "ants" that act in simple predefined ways, but when these agents interact in withing a large group, intelligent behavior emerges that can allow the whole to solve complex problems.
+The idea is that you have a bunch of agents (called ants) that act in simple predefined ways, but when these agents interact in withing a large group, intelligent behavior emerges that can allow the whole to solve complex problems.